peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

     # or simply:
     pdm prep-data
    ```
-This executes `prepare_data.ps1`, which is a PowerShell wrapper calling the 13 individual Python modules of the data preparation pipeline.
-This script automatically checks the state of the pipeline and resumes from the first incomplete step.
-It will also pause with clear instructions when a manual user action is required.
+This executes `prepare_data.ps1`, which is a PowerShell wrapper that orchestrates the **14 distinct steps** of the data preparation pipeline (including automated Python scripts and manual processes).
+This script automatically checks the state of the pipeline and resumes from the first incomplete step, and it will pause with clear instructions when a manual user action is required.

 It is highly recommended that you first run this module in read-only mode to produce a report on current data files (use the '-ReportOnly' parameter).
 Subsequently, it is advisable to step through execution in interactive mode to understand what can be expected on a normal run (use the '-Interactive' paramater).
 Once the script's operation is clear, use the '-Force' parameter to overwrite existing data.